Windscribe Review 2023: The Canadian VPN Provider

-Apart from this, there are further modes, namely 'stealth' and 'wstunnel', which are encapsulated OpenVPN connections that simulate an ordinary connection.
-These can be particularly useful in countries which restrict Internet usage, such as China.
+Apart from this, there are also "Stealth" and "WStunnel" modes, which are encapsulated OpenVPN connections that simulate an ordinary connection.
+As mentioned above, these can be particularly useful in countries that restrict Internet usage, like China.

-Windscribe is based in Canada, a country with strict data storage laws and member of the so-called Five Eyes intelligence sharing agreement.
-Unlike Panama, Malaysia, or the British Virgin Islands, Canada is not the ideal location for a VPN provider to be headquartered.
-For most users, however, security and privacy concerns will probably not extend to the level of government surveillance.
-Nevertheless, the legal situation, particularly in regards to copyright laws, should be taken note of.
+Windscribe is based in Canada, a country with strict data storage laws but also a member of the so-called Five Eyes intelligence-sharing agreement.
+Unlike Panama, Malaysia, or the British Virgin Islands, Canada is not an ideal location for a VPN provider's headquarters.
+For most users, however, security and privacy concerns will probably not extend to government surveillance.
+Still, it's worth being aware of.

-Windscribe promises, not to save any "identifiable logs", including connection logs, IP timestamps, or session logs.
+Windscribe promises ⇱ not to save any "identifiable logs", including connection logs, IP timestamps, or session logs.
 The only data that is saved, according to Windscribe, is that of bandwidth usage over the past 30 days, and the time of the last VPN connection.
-Taking Windscribe at its word, for which little alternative exists, we did not notice any red flags.

 Windscribe has a dedicated employee named Garry who is available to answer your questions around the clock.
-As soon as a question is posed in the support center, Garry will immediately begin typing a response.
-Unfortunately, Garry is a bot, and as such, he is only helpful in certain situations or for very basic questions.
+As soon as a question is posed in the support center ⇱, Garry immediately starts typing a response.
+Unfortunately, Garry is a bot and is only helpful for very basic problems.

-In contrast to the heavyweights in the VPN market, like NordVPN, Windscribe has neither a live support chat, or a hotline.
-The company's support personnel can only be contacted through the somewhat old-fashioned filing of a support ticket.
-On the positive side, the ticket we filed was answered by the support team within roughly 2 hours.
+In contrast to the heavyweights in the VPN market, like NordVPN, Windscribe has neither a live support chat nor a hotline.
+The company's support personnel can only be contacted by filing a somewhat old-fashioned support ticket.
+On the positive side, the ticket we filed was answered by the support team within roughly two hours.

 Apart from Windscribe's free version (which has a 10 GB monthly data limit, and allows connections to 10 servers), monthly and yearly subscription packages are also available.
-In terms of price, Windscribe is one of the best from the VPNs that we examined.
-An option also exists to create your own subscription package, paying per server location used per month.
+In terms of price, Windscribe is definitely one of the more affordable options.
+The service also offers the possibility to create your own subscription package, paying a monthly fee for the server locations you need.

 A current price list can be found below:

-Discounts are available for students, while for businesses and organizations "ScribeForce" charges on a monthly basis according to the number of 'team' users.
-Static IPs can be booked (at cost) as part of the subscription price.
+Discounts are available for students, while for businesses and organizations "ScribeForce" charges a monthly fee for each 'team' user.
+Static IPs can be booked (at cost) as part of any subscription.

-Until recently, Windscribe has flown under the radar of many VPN users, standing in the shadow of its more well-known competitors, in our opinion, without reason.
-Among free VPN providers, Windscribe is without equal in a hotly-contested market.
-Its low-cost subscription prices also make it less of an underdog, particularly considering its sleek design, and wide variety of features.
+Until recently, Windscribe has stood in the shadow of its more well-known competitors, and been unknown to many VPN users.
+Among free VPN providers, Windscribe has only a few rivals.
+Its reasonable subscription prices make it less of an underdog, especially when taking its sleek design and wide variety of features into account.

-Based on the customer reviews we examined, most users seemed to be highly satisfied with Windscribe.
-The free version's high data volume and the program's intuitiveness were both praised on many occasions.
-Complaints, although sparse, pertained mostly to connection problems and low speeds.
+Based on the customer reviews we examined, most users seem to be highly satisfied with Windscribe.
+The free version's high data volume and the client's intuitiveness were both praised on multiple occasions.
+Complaints, although few and far between, are related mostly to connection problems and low speeds.